New Feature Film Chronicles the Derelictions of Duty that Led to Abortion on Demand

 In anticipation of abortion lobby pushback, the production team has also published a detailed fact-check sheet with references to support claims portrayed in the movie.

 Roe v.
-Wade is now available for pre-order on iTunes and will be released on April 2nd on Amazon, iTunes, Google Play and On Demand.
+Wade is now available on Digital and DVD and will be released on April 2nd on Amazon, iTunes, Google Play and On Demand.
 Click here to see the trailer, and make plans to see it in the interest of fostering a more informed decision-making populace.Terrell Clemmons